serai-dex/serai/crypto/multiexp/README.md

 A multiexp implementation for ff/group implementing Straus and Pippenger.
-A batch verification API is also available via the "batch" feature, which enables secure multiexponentation batch verification given a series of values which should sum to the identity, identifying which doesn't via binary search if they don't.
+A batch verification API is also available via the "batch" feature, which enables secure multiexponentiation batch verification given a series of values which should sum to the identity, identifying which doesn't via binary search if they don't.